 NOTE: The first part of this procedure involves loosening the blade drive belt and disconnecting the clutch wire to allow for the ground drive belt to be removed.

-- 1. With the engine off and the key removed from the ignition, lift the seat panel. - 2.
-Remove the four (4) wing nuts on the deck belt cover and slide the cover out.
+1. With the engine off and the key removed from the ignition, lift the seat panel.
+Unlock and lift the belt tensioner lever to disengage.